WV ‘Rosie the Riveter’ passes away at 101 - NewsBreak

 WV ‘Rosie the Riveter’ passes away at 101

-SUMMERSVILLE, W.Va.
-(WOWK) — Mozelle Brown, a Summersville woman who was a Rosie the Riveter during World War II, passed away Monday at the age of 101.
+SUMMERSVILLE, WV (WOWK) — Mozelle Brown, a Summersville woman who was a Rosie the Riveter during World War II, passed away Monday at the age of 101.

 As a Rosie the Riveter, Brown was part of the American Feminism movement, and she highlighted the importance of women in the workforce.